ldgabbay/jwplayer/fl5/doc/publishers/options.rst

    * **none**: keep the original dimensions.
    * **exactfit**: disproportionally stretch the video/image to exactly fit the display.
    * **uniform**: stretch the image/video while maintaining its aspect ratio.
-There'll be black borders.
+Borders will appear around the image/video.
    * **fill**: stretch the image/video while maintaining its aspect ratio, completely filling the display.
+This results in cropping the media.

 .. describe:: volume ( 90 )